lleixat/ambienter-vim/README.md

 ## Introduction

-Problem : I love dark colorshemes.
-Sometimes the ambient light or the backlight makes the code difficult to read.
+* Problem : I love dark colorshemes.
+Sometimes the ambient light or the laptop backlight makes uncomfortable reading and it's best to change the colorscheme.
-Solution : My laptop have many built-in sensors included an Ambient Light Sensor (als).
+* Solution : My laptop have many built-in sensors included an Ambient Light Sensor (als), so I have tryed to make the switch automatic.

-This plugin purpose the automatic switch between the "dark" and the "light" one, based on the light sensor detection.
+This plugin purpose the manual switch between a "dark" and "light" theme, or based on the light sensor detection.

 ## Compatibility

-Tested on GNU/Linux but should work on any \*nix like system.
+Tested on GNU/Linux but should work on any _\*nix_ like system.

 This plugin was fully tested and is running properly on :
  - Yoga2 Pro on Achlinux.